AlexCeleste/swig2bmx/readme.txt

 Inheritance isn't a showstopper, as casting to another proxy type is very easy.
-As long as it's a legitimate end type (it will *always* succeed, so be careful), the methods on the proxy object will still work.
+As long as it's a legitimate end type (it will *always* succeed, so be careful), the methods on the proxy object will still work. (e.g. "ISceneNode._Cast(cam)" will turn a camera from an IEventReceiver into a scene node).
+Note that as above casts create temporary objects that need to manually claim ownership if they are to be retained for longer than the original.

 Operators: basic operator overloading is supported, translating operators into